The Old Tyleryans Association.

 On Saturday 25th February 1928 the Old Tyleryans ladies hockey team played Raglan at Abertillery Park.
 The Old Tyleryan’s team won 5-2, the scorers for the home team were G. Seeley (3), D. Athay and E. Jenkins.
 The Old Tyleryans team members were – F. Phillips; T. Reade; F. Stevens; M. Davies; N. Abraham; D. Athay; E. Collett; E. Jenkins; B. Seeley; G. Seeley; F. Berryman and P. Reeves:

 In January 1930 The Tyleryan magazine was revived under the editorship of Mr Albert Lovesy.
 The magazine was being printed at the Gazette Offices, Abertillery.

 In March 1930 after 34 years as headmaster of intermediate school education in Abertillery and president of the Old Tyleryans Association, Mr W. D. Lewis Evans announced he intended to retire.

 In April 1931 the formation of a photographic society.

 The Old Tyleryans Literary Society.

-In April 1931 at the same time as the Photographic Society was formed, the Old Tyleryans alo formed a Literary Society under the leadership of Mr Cyril Thomas and Miss Gladys Marson.
+In April 1931 at the same time as the photographic society was formed, the Old Tyleryans also formed a literary society under the leadership of Mr Cyril Thomas and Miss Gladys Marson.